WORDS Jason Burgess PHOTOGRAPHY Jason Burgess

 Miriama and Roger admit they did run over budget because they decided to also get some extra electrical work done, but overall they are chuffed with the results and the workmanship.

 “We have built real relationships with everyone who came on site,” says Miriama.
-“If we weren’t happy or felt something needed adjusting Matt stepped in to help.
+“If we weren’t happy or felt something needed adjusting, our Refresh project manager stepped in to help.
 And best of all everything was completed on time.”

 This case study by Jason Burgess featured on page 52 in the Summer 2012 issue of Renovate Magazine.
 Renovate Magazine is an easy to use resource providing fresh inspiration and motivation at every turn of the page.